President Luster announces her retirement

 “I am excited to embark on the next chapter of my life, which will include continued work in diversity, equity, justice, and inclusion… It has been the absolute professional pinnacle and joy of my life to serve as your President.
 Thank you for your support along this very meaningful journey, with respect and love, ” Luster finalized in her letter.

-The process of finding a new president within the college district is tedious.
+The process of finding a new president within the college district is time consuming.
 It requires a profound search around this time in order to find a president next year, and if a president is not found by next year, then a temporary or interim president will be appointed.

 “I will miss not just the people, but watching the impact that we do in the student’s lives and knowing that you are a part of something bigger than yourself.
 Take time to breathe and don’t dwell on the stuff you can’t control, if it’s not making your life better, push it away from you.
 You do not need to go down the rabbit hole of every Instagram post.
 Get out of the numbing mode, we had to be numb ourselves last year, but get out of that numbing mode if you haven’t already.
 Take risks, be bold, get out there, no one is going to do it for you,” she said.